 Can I hold other awards along with the UCT financial assistance?

 Funds are limited, and we encourage students to look for other sources of funding to cover their costs.
 You are obliged to inform UCT of any other financial assistance or sponsorship that you receive.

 Funds released are used to support other financially needy students.

 Is UCT & NSFAS financial assistance renewable?

-Eligible students are automatically considered for renewal based on academic performance each year and the number of years of study.
-No student will be funded for longer than the minimum duration of the programme plus 2 years.
+Yes, funded students are automatically considered for renewal based on academic performance each year and the number of years of study.
+No student will be funded for longer than the minimum duration of the programme plus 1 year.